No description

 Kubernetes Cluster Deployment Guide

-This guide describes how to deploy a Kubernetes cluster tailored to my environment using the provided redbutton.sh
+This guide describes how to deploy a Kubernetes cluster tailored to my environment using the provided redbutton.sh script.

-script.
+Just be sure to edit the variables in the redbutton.sh script.
 I think you can scale this out by adding more hosts and adjusting the for loop but I haven't tried it yet.
 I needed four machines and that is what I worked with.

 ⚙️ Pre-requisites